-Stock futures continue rally as oil climbs above $40
+Stock futures continue rally, oil climbs above $40

 Continue Reading Below

-The major futures indexes are pointing to a gain of 0.2 percent at 12:15 a.m.
-ET.
+The major futures indexes are pointing to a gain of 0.7 percent.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE